weeeBox/mobile-system-design/README.md

 - Implementation details are widely available online.

 #### What drawing tool should I use?
-[Excalidraw](https://excalidraw.com/), [Google Jamboard](https://jamboard.google.com/), and [Google Drawings](https://docs.google.com/drawings) are popular.
+[Excalidraw](https://excalidraw.com/) and [Google Drawings](https://docs.google.com/drawings) are popular choices.
 Some prefer collaborative editors and verbal discussion.
 Privacy policies may limit tool choices.

 ## Client Library Design
 If the interview task is to design a **Library** (e.g., Image Loader, Analytics SDK) rather than an App, the focus shifts to the **Public API Design**.